 - Select the drop down list that appears beside the New button, select the Generate EFTs option from the list, and then choose the New button.
 This action inserts a new report row into the table with its cells ready for editing.

 Fig. 02: The EFT report row is added.

 Default Row Settings - As you review the row you have just inserted, you will notice that there are a number of columns and settings available.
-Some options are grayed out, indicating that the particular option is not applicable to an EFT file.
+Some options are greyed out, indicating that the particular option is not applicable to an EFT file.
 Conversely, other options are available for EFTs and can be modified as needed to suit your unique payroll situation.
 For example:

 - Employees - Use this cell to specify the employees that should be included when the EFT file is created.
 The default setting is to include all employees.

 - Last - Use this cell to instruct the program to create the EFT file based on the most recently closed pay period.

 - Payroll - Use this cell to specify the payroll on which the EFT file will be based.
 Note: If the value in the Last cell is set to Yes (i.e. its checkbox is activated), this cell will not be available for editing.

 - Save the new row by choosing the Pencil icon at the leftmost side of the row, or by selecting the Save button from the Button Bar above the table.